Certificado Empadronamiento (register in your town)

 NIE document – example

-The information on this website is written with care and mostly from personal experience.
-We are not responsible for errors or actions based on this information.
+The content on this website is crafted with diligence and largely drawn from personal experience.
+We do not assume liability for any inaccuracies or decisions made using this information.

-As a tourist: no. But as soon as you stay longer than three months, you need to register at town-hall.
+As a tourist: no. However, if you plan to stay longer than three months, you will need to register at the town hall.

 Not at all.
-The Certificado Empadronamiento just means you registered yourself as ‘living permanent or temperary-permanent at this address’.
-You do not need to be resident.
-Long term the registering at town-hall might have fiscal implications though.
+The Certificado Empadronamiento simply shows that you have registered yourself as ‘living permanently or semi-permanently at this address’.
+Being a resident is not necessary.
+However, in the long term, registering at the town hall may have fiscal implications.

 Yes, it’s easy.
 You don’t need much Spanish.
 If you are in doubt if registering is fiscally or otherwise necessary or not, please use the services of a gestor* in Spain and/or an accountant in your home-country.